VMBlakelock/bouquetnblooms/README.md

 #### Heroku:

-The project should have been deployed to Heroku.
-It should use the automatic deployment method via Github, using your Github repository.
+The project is deployed to Heroku.
+It uses the automatic deployment method via Github, using your Github repository.

-Note: The project is not deployed due to errors and no time to rectify before submission.
-Error:
-gitpod /workspace/bouquetnblooms $ heroku config:set DISABLE_COLLECT=1 --app django-bouquetnblooms
-Setting DISABLE_COLLECT and restarting ⬢ django-bouquetnblooms... !
- ▸    Invalid credentials provided.

-Therefore nt able to get past this part to continue.

 *Deployed to [Heroku](https://django-bouquetnblooms.herokuapp.com/) and stored in [Github](https://github.com/)*

-Below shows the steps the developer believes is required to deploy on Heroku:
+Below shows the steps required to deploy on Heroku:

 1. Heroku requires certain dependencies and applications to run our application.
 There we need to tell it what is required.
    In the terminal type - requirements.txt